 - Before you hit the ground running remind yourself of who and how you choose to be today.

-- This might involve reviewing your Mind Body Spirit Intentions.
+- This might involve reviewing your Mind Body Spirit Intentions or guiding mantra for your year.

 - This might also involve setting your top 3 priorities for the day.